-Mosura tai Gojira (Toho Company, Japan, 1964) was known in English as both Mothra vs. Godzilla and Godzilla vs. Mothra.
+Mosura tai Gojira, produced by the Toho Company in Japan in 1964, was known in English as both Mothra vs. Godzilla and Godzilla vs. Mothra.
 For the original English release, American International Pictures was probably worried that people wouldn't think a giant moth sounded scary enough, so the title was changed to Godzilla vs. the Thing.
 On the poster in English (230K JPEG), the mystery monster was hidden (except for very un-mothlike tentacles) but a Jeep was included.

 Many people consider this one of the best Godzilla movies, possibly even better than the 1954 original.
 And it's also notable for being the last film of the original series, in which Godzilla was totally the bad guy.